Robert-van-Engelen/Forth500/manual.md

     555 home address.number ! ↲
     home address.street TYPE SPACE home address.number ? ↲
     Pleasantville 555

+To create arrays of (uninitialized) strings:

+    : sarray:   ( size max "name" -- ; index -- string len )
+      CREATE
+        DUP , 2+ * ALLOT \ save max and allocate space
+      DOES>
+        SWAP OVER @  \ -- addr index max
+        DUP>R        \ save max
+        2+ * + CELL+ \ address in the array = (max+2)*index+addr+2
+        R> OVER C!   \ make sure the string max is set 2+           \ skip max and len to get to string DUP strlen ;

+To initialize an array element, just `strcpy` a value to it.
+For example, to create an array of 10 strings of 16 characters max, then copy "John" into array item 5 (counting from 0):

+    10 16 sarray: names ↲
+    S" John" 5 names strcpy ↲

+Large arrays of strings aren't very resource efficient, because each string element in the array reserves space.
+Best is to implement a heap to store strings and use compaction to keep the heap space efficiently used.

+### Enums

+Enumerated values can be created with multiple `CONSTANT`, each for a new enumeration value.
+Another approach is to use the unique address of a word as the enumeration value, assuming the actual value does not matter as long as it is unique.
+Consider for example an enumeration of colors:

+    CREATE red
+    CREATE white
+    CREATE blue

+Each color word returns its address of the definitions body, which contains no data.
+Because in Forth500 the body if a word is 3 bytes below the execution token, we can implement a word `enum.` to display the color name:

+    : body>     ( addr -- xt ) 3 - ;
+    : enum.     ( addr -- ) body> >NAME NAME>STRING TYPE ;

+The `body>` "body from" word converts a body address of a word to its execution token, `>NAME` converts the execution token to a name token and `NAME>STRING` converts the name token to a string on the stack.
+For example:

+    red enum. ↲
+    red OK[0]

+Another way to implement enumerations is to use the address of a "counted string" as a unique enumeration value:

+    : red       C" the color red" ;
+    : white     C" the color white" ;
+    : blue      C" the color blue" ;

+The string of a color word is displayed with `COUNT TYPE`.

+This example shows how Forth encourages creativity to come up with an approach that is best suited for an application.

+### Slurp

+"Slurping" a file into memory to process it is typically performed by storing the file's contents in the free dictionary space.
+The free dictionary space serves as our working area.
+We could pre-allocate memory with the file size, but in this example we assume that the file size is unknown (e.g. when reading standard input with piped input, keyboard input, etc.)  Therefore, slurping a file is done incrementally by reading a chunk at a time.

+First we need some variables:

+    VARIABLE fh \ file handle, nonzero if file is open VARIABLE fp \ file content pointer, points to start of the slurped file VARIABLE fz \ file content length

+Next, we define `slurp`:

+    : slurp     ( c-addr u -- c-addr u ) open read close ;

+The `slurp` word takes the file name as a string and returns the file contents as string.
+The file open and close words check for errors to throw them:

+    : open      ( c-addr u -- ) R/O OPEN-FILE THROW fh ! ;
+    : close     fh @ ?DUP IF CLOSE-FILE fh OFF THROW THEN ;

+Now we cane `read` a file incrementally, "sipping" one block at a time until he last sip is empty:

+    : read      start BEGIN sip 0= UNTIL done ;

+To `start`, we just initialize `fp` to `HERE`:

+    : start     HERE fp ! ;

+A "sip" allocates and reads up to 100 bytes at a time from the file:

+    : sip       ( -- n ) HERE 100 DUP ALLOT fh @ READ-FILE THROW DUP 100 - ALLOT ;

+Note that the second `ALLOT` with a negative size (= number of bytes read -
+100) releases unused space back to the dictionary, then returns the number of bytes read.

+After repeately "sipping", we can compute and return the length by subtracting `HERE` (the final address) from `fp @` (the starting address) and return `fp` and `fz`:

+    : done      ( -- c-addr u ) HERE fp @ - fz ! fp @ fz @ ;

+For good measure, when we are all good and done with the file in memory, we should release memory back to the dictionary:

+    : release   fp @ HERE - ALLOT ;

+If we decide not to `release`, then the file remains in memory for later use.
+Before slurping another file, make sure to save `fp` and `fz` to retain access to the file's content stored in memory.

+Let's recap and put things in order:

+    VARIABLE fh \ file handle, nonzero if file is open VARIABLE fp \ file content pointer, points to start of the slurped file VARIABLE fz \ file content length
+    : sip       ( -- n ) HERE 100 DUP ALLOT fh @ READ-FILE THROW DUP 100 - ALLOT ;
+    : start     HERE fp ! ;
+    : done      ( -- c-addr u ) here fp @ - fz ! fp @ fz @ ;
+    : read      start BEGIN sip 0= UNTIL done ;
+    : open      ( c-addr u -- ) R/O OPEN-FILE THROW fh ! ;
+    : close     fh @ ?DUP IF CLOSE-FILE fh OFF THROW THEN ;
+    : slurp     ( c-addr u -- c-addr u ) open read close ;
+    : release   fp @ HERE - ALLOT ;

+Note that definitions without a `(` stack effect `)` have no stack effect.

+For example, we can search a text file for string matches, say "TODO":

+    ." some.txt" slurp ."
+TODO" SEARCH release . ↲
+    0 OK[2]

+This will display -1 (true) when found and leaves the address of the match with remaining length of the file on the stack, or 0 (false) when not found.

+If the free space in the dictionary is insufficient, then exception -8 will be thrown.
+If that happens, call `close` and `release` to close the file and release memory.

 _This document is Copyright Robert A. van Engelen (c) 2021_